 The important thing is to look for well defined trends.
 If there is any doubt whether a trend exists, leave it alone.

 The inherent weakness that comes with comparing one financial instrument against another, is that both may be trending in the same direction.
-Consequently, a ratio chart that shows one stock or ETF trending against the other may not necessarily mean that the price action of the favourable one is guaranteed to be moving in your anticipated direction.
+Consequently, a ratio chart that shows one stock or Exchange Traded Fund (ETF) trending against the other may not necessarily mean that the price action of the favorable one is guaranteed to be moving in your anticipated direction.

 For example, two stock ETFs might be dropping together, but one is decisively plummeting while the other is just gently sliding south.
 A ratio chart would show the second ETF outperforming the first ETF, but if you went long the second one on this basis alone, you could lose money.